 Children arriving after 8.40 will be marked as being late for school.

-Children arriving after 9am will be marked as unauthorised absence.
+Children arriving after 9am will be marked as unauthorised late.

-Adults must sign latecomers into the system located in the main reception of both schools.
+Adults must sign latecomers into Reception with reception staff on both schools.

 Continued lateness will be reported and discussed with the parents.